 Why visit Tirthan Valley

 Let me begin by first writing about why you would want to visit Tirthan Valley.
 The natural beauty of the place is alluring enough but you can surely get that at several other places in Himachal.
 So why Tirthan Valley?
-The answer to the question is in the fact that Tirthan Valley give you a true taste of an offbeat destination without bringing you too remote.
+The answer to the question is in the fact that Tirthan Valley gives you a true taste of an offbeat destination without bringing you too remote.
 The entire area is very well populated and connected; and you will never feel far from civilization.
 This can be a factor of great comfort for people traveling with families.
 You will find everything in Tirthan Valley that you will need as a tourist.
 What you will however not find here is the maddening tourist crowd like at Shimla or Manali.

 Reaching Tirthan Valley too is pretty easy.
 There is a drive-able road that will bring you all the way to Tirthan and it remains mostly in good condition.
 Because of its offbeat tag and the fact that not many people visit here, Tirthan is also a perfect destination for budget travelers.
 A trip here will not cost you too much and since the place is easily accessible, you can even reach here by public transport spending only a small amount of money.
 Mesmerizing mountain-backed vistas, charming riverside villages, peace and tranquillity of the region is bound to leave its impression on you.
 Tirthan Valley is also an ideal place for activities like, trout fishing, hiking, trekking, camping, bonfires, and photography.